 This is simply keeping the product backlog prioritised based on delivering maximum value to the customer.
 As new items are added to the backlog, they are compared to current items on the backlog in terms of business value.
-This is an ongoing process throughout the project.
+While this is an ongoing process throughout the project, this approach ensures that the most valuable features are delivered first, maximizing return on investment and customer satisfaction.

 We have crafted a list of our top 10 customer value prioritization techniques you can use when assessing your backlog of features.
 This should be done during backlog grooming or story mapping sessions.
 The priority will also need to take into consideration scheduling constraints, dependencies within features, and architecture requirements.